Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Markov processes and martingales in discrete time

+The right-hand-side of the second equality of the equivalence~\eqref{eq:equivalencemart} is a function of $X_{n}$ only, which implies that $X_{n}$ is a Markov chain with transition matrix $w$. }

-\subsection{Dynkin's Martingales}
+\subsection{Dynkin's martingales}

-Processes of the form~\eqref{eq:markovChain} are called a Dynkin's additive martingales, and we can also express them as Put simply, Dynkin's additive martingales, as defined by Eq.~\eqref{eq:markovChain2}, are constructed as the sum of the difference between the value of a function evaluated on a Markov process $X_{m+1}$ minus its expected value given the previous value $X_m$ of the process.
+Processes of the form~\eqref{eq:markovChain} are called Dynkin's additive martingales, and we can also express them as Put simply, Dynkin's additive martingales, as defined by Eq.~\eqref{eq:markovChain2}, are the cumulative differences between the function $f(X_{m+1})$ evaluated on the process $X$ at time $m+1$ minus the expected value of $f$ at time $m+1$ when conditioned on its value at the previous time step.
 In what follows, we discuss two key examples of Dynkin's martingales.